petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 ```

 Now that we have the grid, we need a way to initialize it with a pattern.
-The GridInit module starts by writing the desired GoL pattern and, once finished, switches to running GoL rules.
-Scala is very helpful with parsing the standard .cells format common for sharing GoL patterns.
-Finally, GridInit has only the read path in its input/output bundle.
+The GridInit module initializes the desired GoL pattern by write-enabling the grid and setting row-column addresses.
+After the last cell is written, it starts running GoL.

+Scala is showing its general-purpose language power by letting us parse the standard .cells format into a list of row-column addresses.

 ```scala
 object Life extends App {